AriFordsham/GHCWiki/hackathon.md

 - Galois will provide a large room, with desks, a projector, and wireless access.
 - We will also have other rooms that can be used for side-projects.
-- Bring you own laptop (capable of building GHC).
+- Bring your own laptop (capable of building GHC).

 <table><tr><th>  Address: </th>
 <th> 12725 SW Millikan Way